not-first/pyhton/README.md

 ## Language Capabilities

 Currently supported:
-- Function definitions with parameters and return statements
+- Function definitions with parameters and return statements (including recursive functions)
 - Variable assignments (numbers, strings and booleans) and arithmetic expressions
 - Print statements for output
+- String concatenation with automatic type conversion (numbers and booleans convert to strings)
 - Conditional statements with logical and comparison operators
 - Loop constructs (for loops on strings and ranges,  and while loops)
 - Comments (lines starting with `#`)

-**Note:** Nested conditionals and nested loops are not currently supported.
+- Nested conditionals and loops (supported with explicit end keywords)

 Supported keywords (must be typo'd):
 - `def` → `deff`, `de`, `edf`, etc.